Early Bird Survey

 AHDB tools

-This is a very challenging period for farmers, and you may find the below tools from AHDB useful:
+The past year has been a very challenging one for farmers, and you may find the below tools from AHBD useful:

 There’s advice on supporting your mental wellbeing from organisations such as Yellow Wellies, the Farming Community Network and the Royal Agricultural Benevolent Institute, plus the NFU has links to local support.